 Let $\Gamma$ and $\Delta$ be $\tau$-structures.
 A \emph{homomorphism} from $\Gamma$ to $\Delta$ is a function $f$ from the domain of $\Gamma$ to the domain of $\Delta$ such that, for each $k$-ary relation symbol $R$ in $\tau$ and each $k$-tuple $(a_1, \dots, a_k)$ from $\Gamma$, if $(a_1, \dots, a_k) \in R^\Gamma$, then $(f(a_1), \dots, f(a_k)) \in R^\Delta$.
 In this case we say that the map $f$ \emph{preserves} the relation $R$.
 Injective homomorphisms that also preserve the complement of each relation are called \emph{embeddings}.
 Surjective embeddings are called isomorphisms; homomorphisms and isomorphisms from $\Gamma$ to itself are called \emph{endomorphisms} and \emph{automorphisms}, respectively.
 The set of automorphisms of a structure $\Gamma$ forms a group under composition.
-A ($k$-ary) \emph{polymorphism} of a structure $\Gamma$ over domain $D$ is a function $f:D^k\rightarrow D$ such that, for all $m$-ary relations $R$ of $\Gamma$, if $(a^i_1,\ldots,a^i_m) \in R^\Gamma$, for all $i \leq k$, then $(f(a^1_1,\ldots,a^k_1), \ldots,f(a^1_m,\ldots,a^k_m) )\in R^\Gamma$.
+A ($k$-ary) \emph{polymorphism} of a structure $\Gamma$ over domain $D$ is a function $f \colon D^k\rightarrow D$ such that, for all $m$-ary relations $R$ of $\Gamma$, if $(a^i_1,\ldots,a^i_m) \in R^\Gamma$, for all $i \leq k$, then $(f(a^1_1,\ldots,a^k_1), \ldots,f(a^1_m,\ldots,a^k_m) )\in R^\Gamma$.

-A unary function $g$ (over domain $D$) is in the \emph{local closure} of a set of unary functions $F$ (over domain $D$) if, for every finite $D' \subseteq D$ there is a function $f' \in F$ such that $g$ and $f'$ agree on all elements in $D'$.
-We say the $F$ \emph{generates} $f$ if $f$ is in the local closure of the set $F'$ of all functions that can be obtained from the members of $F$ by repeated applications of composition.
+A unary function $g$ over domain $D$ is in the \emph{local closure} of a set of unary functions $F$ over domain $D$ if for every finite $D' \subseteq D$ there is a function $f' \in F$ such that $g$ and $f'$ agree on all elements in $D'$.
+We say that $F$ \emph{generates} $f$ if $f$ is in the local closure of the set $F'$ of all functions that can be obtained from the members of $F$ by repeated applications of composition.
 It is well-known and easy to see that functions that are in the local closure of, or generated by, the endomorphisms of a structure $\Gamma$ are again endomorphisms of $\Gamma$.

-If there exist homomorphisms $f:\Gamma \rightarrow \Delta$ and $g:\Delta \rightarrow \Gamma$ then $\Gamma$ and $\Delta$ are said to be \emph{homomorphically equivalent}.
+If there exist homomorphisms $f \colon \Gamma \rightarrow \Delta$ and $g \colon \Delta \rightarrow \Gamma$ then $\Gamma$ and $\Delta$ are said to be \emph{homomorphically equivalent}.
 It is a basic observation that CSP$(\Gamma)$ $=$ CSP$(\Delta)$ if $\Gamma$ and $\Delta$ are homomorphically equivalent.
 A structure is a \emph{core} if all of its endomorphisms are embeddings \cite{Cores-journal} -- a \emph{core $\Delta$ of a structure} $\Gamma$ is an induced substructure that is itself a core and is homomorphically equivalent to $\Gamma$.
-It is well-known that, if a structure has a finite core, then that core is unique up to isomorphism (the same is not true for infinite cores).
+It is well-known that if a structure has a finite core, then that core is unique up to isomorphism (the same is in general not true for infinite cores).